Imagine a time when you were responsible to grow and raise everything you eat yourself.

 Transparency, authenticity, and choice are important.
 It’s good to want to know about and care about our food supply.
 I LOVE that this is part of our conversation right now.
 Here’s the thing.
 The words we choose and what we are focusing on and talking about matters.
 Maybe more than ever.

 Farming is a noble profession.
 We literally will die without food.
 If we think of farmers as the business people they are, growing our food, let’s think about what it takes for them to be able to farm full time and support their families, like we go off to work to earn a living.
-The cool thing about their choice of work is that they not only take care of us, but they grow the food that feeds their families, too.
+The cool thing about their choice of work is that they not only take care of us, but they grow and raise the food that feeds their families, too.
 We must consider this as we think about living “farm to table”.

 On a recent farm to table trip to Italy, I started thinking about this context to the conversation as I got to meet farmers who opened up their homes to us.
 We also connected with artisan farmers who honor the history of food and the legacy of how different dishes came to be.
 We can experience and benefit from their knowledge.
 They shared their way of life, raising food for us and their own families, and the realities of food and what it takes to provide it.